MicrosoftDocs/azure-docs/articles/azure-functions/functions-reference.md

 Identity-based connections are supported by the following trigger and binding extensions in all plans:

 > [!NOTE]
 > Identity-based connections are not supported with Durable Functions.
-Apps using Azure Files `contentshare` will still need the `WEBSITE_CONTENTAZUREFILECONNECTIONSTRING` connection string setting.
-User-assigned identities are also currently not supported in Consumption.

 | Extension name | Extension version                                                                                     |
 |----------------|-------------------------------------------------------------------------------------------------------|